 If none of the other solutions has worked, don't lose hope, perhaps this one will.
 Try converting the MBR partition to GPT.
 Why?
 This is because GPT partitions are more advanced and do not have some of the limitations of MBR, and it works well with UEFI.

 DO NOTE THAT CONVERTING MBR TO GPR WILL ERASE ALL FILES SO MAKE SURE YOU DO A PROPER BACKUP OF ALL YOUR FILES FIRST.

 If you don't know how to use command-line tools, a third party tool may help recover and copy lost Partitions.

 Try using Recoverit Software

 DISCONNECT OTHER HARD DRIVES

-For those who have not been able to install Windows on SSD, disabling other hard drives with the exception of SSD can remedy the situation.
-After disconnecting all external drives with SSD being the only recognized drive in the system, Windows installer will recognize it.
+For those who have not been able to install Windows on SSD, disabling other hard drives except for SSD can remedy the situation.
+After disconnecting all external drives with SSD being the only recognized drive in the system, the Windows installer will recognize it.
 Deleting existing partitions on the SSD will create new space for Windows 10 to be installed.

 Failure to create a new partition is one error that any of our solutions will fix.
 It has worked for many of our readers, and we are very sure that one of them will work for you if you try them.